joshmiao1065/Bluestamp_Engineering/Sample_Portfolios/session1Portfolios/Pulse_Sensor/pulseSensor.md

 **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

+I only completed the base project but the final milestone should show off all the cool modifications you made to your project.
+I've listed some examples under the modifications.md file in this directory!

 <iframe width="485" height="862" src="https://www.youtube.com/embed/lpizojFzK8A" title="Bluestamp Heart Rate Monitor" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 For your final milestone, explain the outcome of your project.
 Key details to include are: